AppGharage/Epay-Docs/source/docs/api-reference.md

 ### Charge
 The chief premise of this endpoint is to provide a single endpoint that allows you to charge your customers mobile money wallet or credit card.
 Charges are identified by a unique, random ID called **reference**.

 All payments are instantly deposited into your Epay wallet.
 The amount taken from your customer is deposited with **zero percent (0%) charge**.
-This is a protected route hence you need to pass your access token through the Authorization header, that is, **Authorization : Bearer <access_token>**
+This is a protected route hence you need to pass your access token through the Authorization header, that is, **Authorization : Bearer {access_token}**

 > We process all transactions **asynchronously**.
 Hence you would have to **set your callback/webhook url** on your dashboard under the settings section to receive the status of every posted transaction or **call out the retrieve a transaction endpoint to** verify status of the transaction.